caspervonb/experimental-nats/README.md

 This is an experimental playground for a new and improved client implementation.

-Before we run off implementing it lets get down some design goals, implementing it is easy but implementing it right the first time can be tricky.
+Before we implement this lets get down some design goals, implementing it is easy but implementing it right the first time can be tricky.

 ## Problems

-The implementation has few problems I'd like to solve, including but not limited to the following ones:
+The implementation has few problems I'd like to solve, primarily the lock contention and lack of parallelism but also including but not limited to the following ones:

 ### No future